rudidude86/gura-lang.github.io/documents/File-Operation.md

 A Stream is represented by an instance of `stream` class.
-One way to create a `stream` instance is to call `open()` function with an argument specifying a Pathname to open.
+One way to create a `stream` instance is to call `open()` function with an argument specifying a pathname to open.

     fd = open('foo.txt')
     // fd is a stream instance to read data from "foo.txt"

+When the function is called with the second argument `mode` set to `'w'`, it would create a new file and returns a `stream` instance to write data into it.

+    fd = open('foo.txt', 'w')
+    // fd is a stream instance to write data into "foo.txt"

-If a function has an argument that expects a `stream` instance, you can pass it a string of a Pathname, which will automatically be converted to a `stream` instance by a casting mechanism.
+If a function has an argument that expects a `stream` instance, you can pass it a string of a pathname, which will automatically be converted to a `stream` instance by a casting mechanism.

     f(fd:stream) = {
         // fd is a stream instance for reading
         // (any jobs)
     }
-    f('foo.txt')
+    f('foo.txt')   // same as f(open('foo.txt'))

-`:w` attribute
+If the argument is declared with `:w` attribute, the `stream` instance would be created for writing.

     f(fd:stream:w) = {
         // fd is a stream instance for writing
         // (any jobs)
     }
+    f('foo.txt')   // same as f(open('foo.txt', 'w'))

 ### {{ page.chapter }}.3.2.
 Stream Manipulation